plokhotnyuk/jsoniter-scala/README.md

   `Either`, `java.util.UUID`, `java.time.*` (to/from ISO-8601 representation only), Scala collections, arrays, module
   classes, literal types, value classes, and case classes with values/fields having any of types listed here
 - Classes should be defined with a primary constructor that has one list of arguments for all non-transient fields
-- Non-case Scala classes also supported but they should have getter accessors for all arguments of a primary constructor
+- Non-case Scala classes also supported, but they should have getter accessors for all arguments of a primary constructor
 - Types that supported as map keys are primitives, boxed primitives, enums, `String`, `BigInt`, `BigDecimal`, `java.util.UUID`, `java.time.*`, literal types, and value classes for any of them